Top 10 Evil Serial Killers

 The court found Dahmer guilty on 15 counts of murder and sentenced him to 15 life terms, totalling 937 years in prison.
 At his sentencing hearing, Dahmer expressed remorse for his actions, also saying that he wished for his own death.
 On November 28, 1994, Dahmer and another inmate named Jesse Anderson were beaten to death by fellow inmate Christopher Scarver while on work detail in the prison gym.
 Dahmer died from severe head trauma in the ambulance en route to the hospital.

-Albert Fish, also known as the Gray Man, the Werewolf of Wysteria and possibly the Brooklyn Vampire, boasted that he molested over 100 children, and was a suspect in at least five killings.
+Albert Fish, (a contender for worst serial killer ever) also known as the Gray Man, the Werewolf of Wysteria and possibly the Brooklyn Vampire, boasted that he molested over 100 children, and was a suspect in at least five killings.
 Fish confessed to three murders that police were able to trace to a known homicide, and confessed to stabbing at least two other people.
 He was put on trial for the murder of Grace Budd, and was convicted and executed.

 Fish was visited in prison by the mother of his victim Billy Gaffney to get more details about the death of her son.
 Fish said: